CaTz-Tools/CaT-z-PeerReview/README.md

 3D Tracking and Classification GUI:
 > CaT_z_TrackingClassificationGUI.bat

 To run the Data Acquisition module with the Microsoft Kinect v2 camera, you need first to install Microsoft Kinect SDK 2.0.
 Please use the following link to download the installation file: https://www.microsoft.com/en-us/download/details.aspx?id=44561

 Tutorials (User guide and video) are also available.

+The non-compiled code is available in the "src" folder.

 If you use this software, please acknowledge our work published in:
 “Gerós, A., Magalhães, A. &  Aguiar, P. Improved 3D tracking and automatic classification of rodent’s behavioral activity using depth-sensing cameras.
 Behav Res (2020)”